 Pansori is a traditional form of staged narrative song created in 17th-century Korea.
 The name consists of “public performance space” and “sound” or “song”.
 The 38th Parallel will integrate the narrative form, traditions, and sonic prints of Korean heritage with contemporary western classical music language in which both Koh and J-B Barrière work, creating a new form we call a ‘contemporary pansori’, serving as a reference to the canonic form of Korean music theatre.

 The musical form of this project will be created by Jean-Baptiste Barrière in the aesthetic form of electro-acoustic music which he developed at IRCAM in Paris.
-Two musicians (violin and percussion) will musically interact with pre-existing and live-processed aural material.
-The aural and visual material will consist of texts from the Koh and Barrière families, the myths and legends of the families’ origins, edited into a libretto by dramaturge Aleksi Barrière, together with classical and contemporary Korean poems.
+Three musicians (violin, flute and bass-baritone) will musically interact with pre-existing and live-processed aural material.
+The aural and visual material will consist of texts from the Koh and Barrière families edited into a libretto by dramaturge Aleksi Barrière, together with classical and contemporary Korean poems.
 This will ultimately open into the third act of personal stories of performers Jennifer Koh (Korean-American), Davóne Tines (African-American), Camilla Hoitenga (Dutch-American).

 Performing within a set of panels animated by video created by Jean-Baptiste Barrière and Aleksi Barrière, the three performers will interact musically and physically with each other and prerecorded material summoned by electronics.
 A “visual libretto” will serve as connective tissue with the traditional narrative form of pansori.
 The visual arts will create a point of historical and present day context; and will also complete the narrative of the music through live processing of camera footage and sound.
 The musicians will mirror and amplify these images through both movement as well as live performance.
 These three components will merge into a contemporary, multi-cultural interpretation of traditional Korean music theatre form that we use as the starting point in our creative process.

-Private photo archives: Eycki Tsien 전영히, Soonja Lee 이순자, Joong-Won Koh 고중원, Joong-Myung Koh 고중명, Un-Ok Paik 백은옥
+Private Photo Archives: Eycki Tsien 전영히, Soonja Lee 이순자, Joong-Won Koh 고중원, Joong-Myung Koh 고중명, Un-Ok Paik 백은옥s, Davóne Tines, Camilla Hoitenga

 Cinematographer/Video Operations: Isabelle Barrière